mdancho84/mdancho84.github.io/_posts/2021-03-02-use-dataexplorer-for-EDA.md

 * See how each numeric feature (age, tv hours, year) has a relationship with rincome
 * $250,000 (high income earners) tend to be in their early 40's while low income earners are in their late 20's

-# Recap
+# Conclusion

-We learned how to use the `DataExplorer` library to automatically create an exploratory data analysis report.
+You learned how to use the `DataExplorer` library to automatically create an exploratory data analysis report.
 Great work! **But, there's a lot more to becoming a data scientist.**

 If you'd like to become a data scientist (and have an awesome career, improve your quality of life, enjoy your job, and all the fun that comes along), then I can help with that.

-## Step 1: Watch my Free 40-Minute Webinar
+## Step 1: Watch My Free 40-Minute Webinar

 Learning data science on your own is hard.
 I know because **IT TOOK ME 5-YEARS to feel confident.**